What are GMP and GDP audits?

 Step 1 - Scoping and needs assessment

-We align on audit objectives, regulatory context, product types, and risk areas, ensuring the audit scope reflects your supply chain, inspection history, and regulatory priorities.
+We align on GMP audit or GDP audit objectives, regulatory context, product types, and risk areas, ensuring scope reflects your supply chain, inspection history, and priorities.

 Step 2 - Auditor assignment